Edmonton UK early-mid 20th Century: recollections and photos

 I had understood this to be

-St Edmunds Church, Lower Edmonton, opposite Bounces Road.
+St Edmunds Church, Lower Edmonton, opposite Bounces Road .Photo in the effects of my mother.

 However, according to Cliff Raven it is St James Church in Fore Street Angel Edmonton,